-- The embargo for scientific posters and posters on demand will be lifted at 12:00 pm (Pacific Time) on July 25, 2018.
+- The embargo for scientific posters and on-demand offerings (papers, courses and cases) will be lifted at 5:00 pm (Central Time) on July 30, 2019.

 Gathering and Use of Information

 No portion of the scientific program may be photographed, audiotaped or videotaped.
-Permission must be granted by exhibit personnel before a photo is taken in the exhibit hall.
+Permission must be granted by exhibit personnel before a photo or video is taken in the exhibit hall.

-Video news crews must be accompanied by an ASRS staff member.
-Please check with the ASRS headquarters to make these arrangements in advance.
+Network and local television news crews must be accompanied by an ASRS staff member.
+Please check with the ASRS in advance about accommodation.
 Scheduling is subject to the availability of ASRS staff.
 Material gathered must be for editorial use in conjunction with a meeting-related news story.